 People have long used alcohol to relax or reduce inhibitions.
 But with anxiety, fear, and boredom at an all-time high, alcohol use as a coping mechanism has surged.
 The problem is that isolation increases psychological distress, and alcohol, which is a depressant, worsens this.
 While it might initially feel like a stimulant, alcohol slows down the central nervous system once it hits the brain, impacting how you think, act, and feel while lowering blood pressure and heart rate.

-Alcohol Awareness: The Basics
+Understanding Alcohol: The Basics

 A standard drink contains about 14 grams of pure alcohol: